• Skip to main content

 April 11, 2019 by Matt Pavlik 1 Comment

 You might see another person receiving significant attention and adoration from others.
-Or others are promoted ahead of you.
-Or others are pregnant for the second time while you’ve been trying for years.
-God is working in others’ lives, but He doesn’t appear to be working in your life.
+Or someone else is promoted ahead of you.
+Or maybe your friend is pregnant for the second time while you’ve been trying for years.
+God seems to be moving in their lives—but in yours, He feels strangely silent.

 That’s painful.
 Let it register as such.